 We will accept submissions Wednesday June 7th – Wednesday July 12th through our Submittable page.
 Poems and stories on these themes are to be submitted by the window’s closing date.

-If you have an idea for an essay on some aspect of this theme, please submit a pitch by Friday June 23rd.
-We aim to respond to essay pitches within a week of this date.
+If you have an idea for an essay on some aspect of this theme, please submit a pitch by Wednesday July 12th.

 If you previously submitted to the magazine in our last general submission round (April 17th – May 19th) you may submit work for this feature.
 Please only submit work in response to the theme – general submissions made in this window will not be considered for publication.